MicroStrategy/rest-api-docs/docs/common-workflows/manage-custom-group-objects/retrieve-a-custom-groups-definition.md

 This topic covers three workflows for retrieving a custom group’s definition.

-## Retrieve a Custom Group’s Definition with Filter Elements
+## Retrieve a custom group’s definition with filter elements

 This workflow sample demonstrates how to retrieve the definition of a custom group with filter elements through the Modeling service.